games-on-whales/gow/docs/collections/_contributing/contributing.md

+---
+layout: default
+title: Contributing
+nav_order: 1
+---
 # How can I help?

-:tada: First off, thanks for taking the time to contribute! :tada:
+🎉 First off, thanks for taking the time to contribute! 🎉

 There are many ways to contribute to this project!